aniket-analytics/Power-BI-Projects/Superstore-Sales-Report/README.md

 > ⚠️ **Note:**
 > The original dataset used for this project is no longer available as this dashboard was created earlier for learning purposes.
-> The attached PDF showcases the final dashboard and insights to demonstrate analytical skills and Power BI expertise.
+> The attached image showcases the final dashboard and insights to demonstrate analytical skills and Power BI expertise.

 ## 🚀 Key Features